asmcup/runtime/SPEC.md

 ```

 After `io` the stack will contain a byte on the top with a float below it.
-The float is the distance the beam travelled, which maximum range is `256.0`.
+The float is the distance the beam travelled (maximum range is `256.0`).
 The byte specifies which type of thing was hit by the beam:

 Value | Meaning